-Consumers investing in financial products are protected by the MiFID Directive, the Markets in Financial Instruments Directive (Directive 2014/65/EC (MiFID II), which is aimed at substituting and repealing the MiFID I (Directive 2004/39/EC) still in force.
-Building on the rules already in place, the revised MiFID, which will be applicable in 2017 will strengthen the existing protection of investors by introducing robust organisational and conduct requirements or by strengthening the role of management bodies.
+Consumers investing in financial products are protected by the MiFID Directive, the Markets in Financial Instruments Directive (Directive 2014/65/EC (MiFID2) which is aimed at substituting and repealing the MiFID1 (Directive 2004/39/EC) still in force.
+Building on the rules already in place, the revised MiFID, which will be applicable in 2017 and has not been transposed yet in Luxembourg will strengthen the existing protection of investors by introducing robust organisational and conduct requirements or by strengthening the role of management bodies.